thisispivi/Deep-Learning-Supermarket/README.md

 ```
 classification_version = "matlab";
 ```
 2. Liblinear: we use the [liblinear](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) library to use linears svm to perform the classification.
-So, after the conversion of the data to the one compatible to liblinear, we train the model passing the labels and the features.
+So, after the conversion of the data to the one compatible with liblinear, we train the model passing the labels and the features.
 After we perform the predictions using the labels and the features of the test set and the model generated before.
 At the end we compute the accuracy.
 ```
 classification_version = "liblinear";
 ```
 ### Network selection
-It is possible to select one of the pretrained network between **AlexNet**, **ResNet-18** and **VGG16**.
+It is possible to select one of the pretrained networks between **AlexNet**, **ResNet-18** and **VGG16**.

 ```
 network = "alexnet";